AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 The demo code is a .NET 8 [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) Web Api.
 It has [a controller](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherService/Controllers/WeatherForecastController.cs), that calls [a service](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherService/Controllers/WeatherForecastService.cs) that calls a repository that presumably does the data retrieval.
 So far, so familiar.

-In a real application there would be sufficient complexity to make multiple layers a good iea, and  multiple repositories that would have e.g. a concrete dependency on a database, along with other ways to get and send data to http services, message queues etc.
+In a real application there would be sufficient complexity to make multiple layers a good idea, and  multiple repositories that would have e.g. a concrete dependency on a database, along with other ways to get and send data to http services, message queues etc.

 The one repository stands in for all of those.
 We cannot _unit test_ this repository, so we must give it an interface, and then swap in a different implementation for tests.
 Then we can test the rest of the application without the real repository.